navi-04/Issue-change-log/issue-change-log-cui/documentation/README.md

-# Issue Change Log - Complete Documentation
+# Advanced Work Item log - Complete Documentation

-Welcome to the comprehensive documentation for the Issue Change Log app.
+Welcome to the comprehensive documentation for the Advanced Work Item log app.
 This documentation provides everything you need to install, configure, use, and maintain the application.

 ## 📚 Documentation Index

 ### Getting Started

 1. **[App Overview / Introduction](./01-app-overview.md)**
-   - What is Issue Change Log?
+   - What is Advanced Work Item log?
    - Key benefits and features
    - Target audience and use cases
    - Platform compatibility